-A CRM strategy is a written plan detailing the intended result of using a CRM and how to go about achieving it.
+A CRM strategy is a written plan detailing the intended result of using CRM software and how to go about achieving it.
 Your CRM strategy can be used as a tool to move you closer to company and department goals.
 Your CRM strategy does not have to be a large-scale, company-altering project; it is a well-thought-out method for implementing the proper use of new or already used software into daily workflow.

 It is a written-out plan that involves setting objectives and prioritizing what it is you’re trying to do.